anitaposch/anita-grav/user/pages/04.blog/articles-2022/221017-kbn-tv-zambia/221017-kbn-tv-zambia.md

 template: article
 ---

-# Talking about Bitcoin mining in Zambia
+# Anita Posch about Bitcoin mining on KBN TV in Zambia

 Addressing the possibilities of Bitcoin mining in Zambia and how to detect scams was a topic at our Bitcoin for Fairness workshop for journalists.

+A Zambian TV station visited our workshop and asked a few questions:

 <iframe width="100%" height="473" src="https://www.youtube.com/embed/31-3_L2ywW0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>